Phala-Network/index-contract/contracts/semi-bridge/README.md

-# Ethereum Transactor
+# A sample executor contract

-A Phat contract that sends transactions to Ethereum Networks
+A sample Phat contract that provides interfaces for transferring assets

 ## Test